cafeDeDevs/pikoshi/README.md

 cd pikoshi
 ```

-Once in the root of the Pikoshi project, you can navigate to either the frontend
+Once in the root of the Pikoshi project, please read the
-or backend and consult the respective READMEs within those directories to follow
-further instructions on setup.
+[Initial Setup](./docs/initial_setup.md) documentation.
+This will instruct you
+on the necessary prerequisites before being able to start contributing to
+Pikoshi's codebase.

 ## Contributors

 Looking to Contribute to Pikoshi?
 That's great!
 Please reach out to the the
 [Project Lead](https://github.com/tomit4) to express an interest so we can send
 you an invite to our Discord Group!
-You are encouraged to follow the
-[Initial Setup](./docs/initial_setup.md)(NOTE: Docs Not Yet Written) to get your
-development environment set up properly.

 **TODO:**

-- [x] Change Name of Repository/Application based off of Decided Name
 - [ ] Create Logo For App
 - [ ] Completely rewrite this README once the base scaffolding of Pikoshi App is
       solidified.